 Thermal paste residues

 Whenever you take off the heatsink from the CPU, we recommend cleaning the CPU as well as the base of the cooler before re-applying thermal paste and re-installing the cooler.
-You can either just wipe the base and the CPU clean with a dry, lint-free tissue or, for more thorough cleaning, use a lint-free tissue moistened with either a mild solution of washing-up liquid.
-Isopropyl alcohol or cleaning wipes such as NA-SCW1 can be used, but are not necessary.
+You can wipe the base and the CPU clean with a dry, lint-free tissue.
+A great addition to clean off thermal paste residues are NA-SCW1 cleaning wipes, or isopropyl alcohol.
 Do not put the cooler or CPU under running water.
 Note that both the base of the heatsink and the CPU should be dry, free from residues of thermal compound and free from grease before re-applying thermal paste and re-installing the cooler.